tsouche/learn-docker/tutorial.md

 ## Docker get started - Part 5 - Stacks

-In part 4, you learned how to set up a swarm, which is a cluster of machines

-running Docker, and deployed an application to it, with containers running in

-concert on multiple machines.
+In Part 4, you learned how to set up a **swarm**, which is a cluster of machines running Docker, and deployed an application to it, with containers running in concert on multiple machines.

-Here in part 5, you reach the top of the hierarchy of distributed

-applications: the stack.
-A stack is a group of interrelated services that

-share dependencies, and can be orchestrated and scaled together.
-A single

-stack is capable of defining and coordinating the functionality of an entire

-application (though very complex applications may want to use multiple
+Here in Part 5, you reach the top of the hierarchy of distributed applications: the **stack**.
+A stack is a group of interrelated services that share dependencies, and can be orchestrated and scaled together.
+A single stack is capable of defining and coordinating the functionality of an entire application (though very complex applications may want to use multiple stacks).

-stacks).

-Some good news is, you have technically been working with stacks since part 3,

-when you created a Compose file and used docker stack deploy.
+Some good news is, you have technically been working with stacks since Part 3, when you created a Compose file and used docker stack deploy.
 But that was a

 single service stack running on a single host, which is not usually what